Debugging the Smart Home

 1. Before you begin

-As an Internet of Things (IoT) developer, you can build smart home Actions that give your users the ability to control their devices through touch controls in the Google Home app and voice commands with the Google Assistant.
+As an Internet of Things (IoT) developer, you can build Cloud-to-cloud integrations that give your users the ability to control their devices through touch controls in the Google Home app and voice commands with the Google Assistant.

 a4657871181b5ad2.gif

-Learning the debugging tools for smart home Actions is an important step to build production quality integration with Google Assistant.
-To facilitate easy monitoring and debugging, Google Cloud Platform (GCP) Metrics and Logging and Test Suite for smart home are available to help you identify and resolve issues for your Actions.
+Learning the debugging tools for Cloud-to-cloud integrations is an important step to build production quality integration with Google Assistant.
+To facilitate easy monitoring and debugging, Google Cloud Platform (GCP) Metrics and Logging and Test Suite for smart home are available to help you identify and resolve issues for your integrations.

 Prerequisites